TooTallNate/node-speaker/README.md

 ### new Speaker([ format ]) -> Speaker instance;

-Creates a new `Speaker` instance, which is a writable stream that you can pipe raw PCM audio data to.
+Creates a new `Speaker` instance, which is a writable stream that you can pipe PCM audio data to.
 The optional `format` object may contain any of the `Writable` base class options, as well as any of these PCM formatting options: